Tag: guernica magazine

 Why were there only 8 women on the Modern Library’s 100 Best Novels of the Twentieth Century?
 Why is only 3% of the literature Americans read in translation?

-The paintings are glimpses of a scene or fragments of a narrative.
+At the LakeFebruary 2010 The paintings are glimpses of a scene or fragments of a narrative.
 Similar to a memory, they are fictional constructions of significant moments.

 The genre- and language-blending Mexican-American singer discusses “Indian-ness,” making music in the land of cultural chameleons, and says she may never be hip in the U.S. But her songs might be the most eloquent response yet to the likes of Joe “You Lie” Wilson.